JohnLavender474/MegamanMaverickZ/README.md

 <img src="assets/sprites/Frames/MegamanMainMenu/MegamanPose.png?raw=true" width="200px" height="200px" />

-# Megaman Maverick Z
+# Megaman Omega

 ## The Story

 "The year is 20XX.
 The age of innocence wanes as division and darkness grow in the heart of Mega City.
-Homeless, starvation, and joblessness spread through the once-shining city.
-Driven by greed and corruption, corporations begin supplanting human workers with the cheap labor of robots.
-Neither the poor humans nor the robot workers are happy with this, but by means of hateful and wily propaganda, humans and robots begin to resent each other.
-Rumours begin to spread of a coming uprising from the robots.
-Leaks from the underground speak of a certain 'Z', "the Maverick against oppression", who will soon rise up and lead the robot race to conquer humanity.
-The authorities in the human government, not knowing what else to do, call on Mega Man to find this 'Z' and put an end to these brewing tensions one way or another.
-Mega Man, not knowing what to do, and with dire conflict in his heart, goes to the heart of the underground of Mega City to resolve this division and anger any way he can..."
+Poverty, sickness, and corruption destroy faith in institutions, and those who seize the opportunities for power do so without mercy.
+The humans, in their fear and desperation, begin to think that the robots are at fault for all of this.
+'The robots want us dead!
+They're trying to replace us out of existence!'
+Many robots, fearing for their lives, run away and turn against their human masters.
+The city is on the precipice of total chaos and collapse.
+'Megaman, Megaman!' the authorities call.
+'You must save us!
+We don't know what to do, only you can put an end to this division!'
+Megaman, with dire conflict in his heart, hopes to restore faith and friendship.
+But deep down, he knows he might have to make the impossible decision.
+Who to save, and who to antagonize..."

 <img src="assets/sprites/Frames/Enemies/Met/Run.png?raw=true" width="100px" height="50px" />